BacJiang/data_learning/README.md

 # data_learning
-This repository records my study of data.
+This repository records the process of learning data science.